asminpaudel141/java-100program/README.md

 # 75.Write a Java program to implement polymorphism.
 # 76.Write a Java program to implement polymorphism.
 # 78.Write a Java program to implement polymorphism.
+# 79.Write a Java program to implement polymorphism.